Why Intelligence Alone Isn’t Enough in Investing

 Intelligence Doesn’t Eliminate Bias

-When emotions influence investment decisions, they rarely announce themselves clearly.
+We are humans with emotions.
+Inevitably, those emotions come to the surface in an emotionally-charged environment like markets.
+And when emotions influence investment decisions, they rarely announce themselves clearly.
 Fear usually feels like prudence.
 Greed often feels like rational optimism.
 Impatience tends to feel like decisiveness.

 Uncertainty Invites Complexity